gbif/occurrence/occurrence-download/docs/Size limits.md

     → The registry saves it in PostgreSQL

   → Oozie runs the job.
 If the SOLR query (GET) is too long, the download will run on Hive even if it's small.
+    SOLR has the configuration option `-Dsolr.jetty.request.header.size=1048576` set.
+    The test for a small download queries SOLR, this can fail in DownloadPrepareAction in these ways
+    • "too many boolean clauses" for a long list of taxa.
+I can't reproduce this using curl, as I get the too-large errors instead.
+      It should be safe though (either above the limit or not).
+    • URI too long.
   → Oozie updates the job status, using a GET to occurrence-ws (just the status, there's no problem with the predicate size here)
     → This sends a PUT to registry-ws
       → If the download status becomes `SUCCESSFUL`, the Registry updates the DOI.
 This serializes the query into readable form,